 Trapped in a Video Game by Dustin Brady, illustrated by Brady Jessee

 Gamers and non-gamers alike who love exciting and dangerous stories won’t want to miss this excellent action-packed series.
-Jesse’s friend gets an early release of a video game — and it sucks in both boys.
-They’re literally trapped.
-Inside the game, they meet a classmate who has been missing for weeks, now a grown-up man in the game.
-Because there’s no way out.
+Jesse’s friend gets an early release of a video game — and it sucks both boys into the game.
+Inside the game, they meet a classmate who has been missing for weeks and is now a grown-up man in the game.
+They’re all trapped with no escape possible.

 Diary of an 8-Bit Warrior by Cube Kid, illustrated by Saboten